• Skip to primary navigation

 Address:

-302A Tô Hiến Thành, Phường 15, Quận 10, Thành phố Hồ Chí Minh 700000, Vietnam
+302A Tô Hiến Thành, Hồ Chí Minh

 Secret Garden Restaurant

-Head to the Secret Garden Restaurant in Ho Chi Minh City for a more relaxed meal.
+Head to the Secret Garden Restaurant in Ho Chi Minh, Vietnam for a more relaxed meal.
 This rooftop restaurant features a unique dining area filled with plants and multi-colored lanterns.
 You’ll find authentic Vietnamese cuisine on the menu, like fresh spring rolls filled with pork and shrimp.
 This spot also has an assortment of teas and fun cocktail options.
 The door is easy to miss, as it’s tucked away in an alley only labeled with a neon sign that says Secret Garden.
 Once you enter, you’ll head up to the rooftop for a delicious meal and city views.

 View Restaurant WEbsite